Solving constrained quadratic binary problems via quantum adiabatic evolution: Introduction

+There are many problems which naturally occur as linearly constrained binary quadratic programming problems.
+To illustrate, consider the well-studied quadratic assignment problem: the problem of assigning facilities to locations where the cost is a function of the distance and flow between facilities plus the cost of assigning a facility to a specific location.
+The problem requires that each facility be assigned exactly one location, and each location exactly one facility, and is easily expressed in the form of (P)~\cite{lawler1963quadratic}.
+Other examples include the clique partitioning problem~\cite{oosten2001clique}, the quadratic minimum spanning tree problem~\cite{assad1992quadratic}, and the quadratic shortest path problem~\cite{rostami2015quadratic}.

-In the literature, problems which naturally occur as constrained binary quadratic programming (CBQP) problems are commonly reformulated as UBQP problems by including quadratic penalties in the objective function as an alternative to explicitly imposing constraints.
+In the literature, CBQP problems are commonly reformulated as UBQP problems by including quadratic penalties in the objective function as an alternative to explicitly imposing constraints.
 Although this method has been used very successfully on classical hardware, it is not a viable approach when using quantum adiabatic hardware, as the reformulation dramatically increases the density, range of coefficients, and dimension of the problem.